 Hard Work and Determination

 As I slid down the mountain face first with my board dragging behind me, all I wanted to do was give up.
-I knew how to ski, so I assumed that it would be just as easy to pick up.
-I signed up for snowboarding lessons, but half-way through I wanted to quit.
+I knew how to ski, so I assumed that it would be just as easy to pick up snowboarding.
 I had barely learned anything and had spent more time on the ground than standing.
 That day we hardly walked up the bunny hill.
 I would walk up, struggle to stand and as soon as I got up, the board would magically slide out underneath me and I would be back on my butt sliding down the hill again.
 For the next lesson, many people had dropped out and given up, but I was determined to keep going.
 If I think about that day of snowboarding in a different light, it was actually an accomplishment.
 Before the lesson, I didn’t even know how to step myself into the board, and now I could stand up.
 After a few more lessons, I slowly began to turn and even ventured up the whole magic carpet!
 Every time I tried I would just get a little bit better and fall down one less time.

 This “no quit” mentality has been a part of me ever since I was little.
 In first grade, I was diagnosed with Dyslexia.
-When everyone was learning to read, I was still struggling with my letters.
-From then on at school I was always one step behind everyone else.
+While everyone was learning to read, I was still struggling with my letters.
+From then on at school, I was always one step behind everyone else.
 I hated being “different”, but I worked really hard to improve.
 I got a tutor that helped me with letters and sounds, and pretty soon my hard work paid off and I started to catch up with the rest of the class.
 While most people think of elementary school as the easy years where you get good grades with little to no effort, it was the opposite for me.
-School has always been difficult, but I learned that with hard work and determination I can succeed.
+School has always been something I had to work at, but I learned that with hard work and determination I can succeed.

 This determination to succeed paid off the winter I learned to snowboard.
 All my hard work and time came down to one challenge I set for myself.
 I told myself that by the end of the winter I would go down a black diamond.
 One crisp morning I decided to do just that.
 I looked calm but my mind was screaming as I took my fist turn down the mountain.
 I could see the small bunny hill below me and could watch all the kids tripping over their boards struggling to stand up like I had done just months earlier.
 With each turn I was gaining momentum; the icy white snow beneath my board rushed past me as I zoomed by.
 I was flying down the mountain and could see the bottom getting closer and closer.
 I couldn’t believe I was doing this.
 It felt like I was flying.
 My heart was racing and I could feel the smile stretching across my face.
 The cool air crashed into me, filling my lungs with its freezing numbness.
 Then my board began to slow down as the steep slope began to plateau off.
 I had reached the bottom.
 My hard work had paid off, and I had survived the black diamond.